- What We Do

-A family consultant will prepare you for the mediation or collaborative process so that you know what to expect.
-Any areas of concern can be addressed beforehand in a sensitive way, before your chosen process starts, so that you are able to communicate effectively.
+Family Mediation is often a lot more effective overall when separating couples work with a family consultant to prepare for the mediation process.
+Any areas of concern can be addressed beforehand in a sensitive way, before the process starts, so that you are able to improve communication.

-A family consultant can help you to equip yourself to talk about the separation so that you are in the best place to make decisions that may have a long reaching impact on your life and those of your children.?
-Using a family consultant can prove cost effective as your lawyers can concentrate on the legal aspects of your case knowing that you are fully supported.?
-You will be able to focus and work efficiently with your lawyer without emotional dynamics clouding your judgement.?
-Anecdotal evidence suggests that having the assistance of a family consultant can cut down on the number of mediation sessions or collaborative meetings needed to reach an agreement.
+A family consultant can help you to equip yourself to talk about the separation so that you are in the best place to make decisions that may have a long reaching impact on your life and those of your children.